SatDump/SatDump/README.md

 ### Linux (or MacOS)

-On Linux (or MacOS), building from source is recommended and no build are currently provided.
+On Linux (or MacOS), building from source is recommended and no builds are currently provided.

 Here are some generic Debian build instructions.